 Robert G. Walton graduated cum laude from Cleveland State University and received his JD from Cleveland-Marshall College of Law.
 He has been in private practice since 1983.

 Mr. Walton has successfully defended clients in many jury trials on charges ranging from murder to OVI.
 He has cross-examined police officers during more than 200 suppression hearings.
 For the past 30 years the focus of his practice has been criminal defense, with an emphasis on alcohol and drug related vehicular offenses.
-Mr. Walton has been the featured speaker at more than 50 seminars held throughout Ohio and sponsored by the Ohio State Bar Association, the Ohio Judicial College, the Cleveland-Metropolitan Bar Association, the Cuyahoga County Public Defender's Office, and other organizations.
-He often lectures on the topics of OVI, Search and Seizure, Cross-Examination, Driver's License Suspensions, and Driver's License Reinstatement.
-For the past seven years, Mr. Walton has been named a Super Lawyer in the area of Criminal Defense: DUI/DWI, a distinction awarded to only two lawyers in Cuyahoga County during that period.
+Mr. Walton has been the featured speaker at more than 60 seminars held throughout Ohio and sponsored by the Ohio State Bar Association, the Ohio Judicial College, the Cleveland-Metropolitan Bar Association, the Cuyahoga County Public Defender's Office, the Legal Aid Society of Cleveland, the West Shore Bar Association, the Cleveland-Marshall College of Law, and many other organizations.
+He often lectures on the topics of Cross-Examination, Search and Seizure, OVI, Driver's License Suspensions and Reinstatement.
+For the past eight years, Mr. Walton has been named a Super Lawyer in the area of Criminal Defense: DUI/DWI, a distinction awarded to only two lawyers in Cuyahoga County during that period.